How Do I Reclaim My Unused Road Tax?

 What happens if I make a SORN?

-It’s not just scrapping or selling your car that will result in a DVLA tax refund cheque – you’ll also get a refund if you make a Statutory Off Road Notification (SORN) indicating that your car is not being driven or stored on a public road.
+It’s not just scrapping or selling your car that will result in a DVLA tax refund cheque.
+You’ll also get a refund if you make a Statutory Off Road Notification (SORN) indicating that your car is not being driven or stored on a public road.

 You can make a SORN using the DVLA’s online service.
 If you’re applying for a SORN on a car that’s currently taxed, you’ll need either the 11-digit number from the vehicle’s V5C.

 The DVLA tax refund process can take up to 6 weeks to complete.
-If you haven’t received a refund after that time, you can get in touch with the DVLA about a tax refund with the following contact details.
+If you haven’t received a refund after that time, you can get in touch with the DVLA about a tax refund with the following contact details:

-DVLA Vehicle Registration and Tax contact
+DVLA vehicle registration and tax contact

 Phone

-0300 790 6802 (lines open Mon-Fri 8am - 7pm and Saturday 8am – 2pm)
+0300 790 6802 (lines open Mon-Fri 8am to 7pm and Saturday 8am to 2pm)

 Post